 The use of tire sealants may damage your tires.
-The use of tire sealants may also damage your tire pressure monitoring system (if equipped).
+The use of tire sealants may also damage your tire pressure monitoring system.

-If your vehicle is equipped with a tire pressure monitoring system, refer to Tire Pressure Monitoring System (if equipped) in the Maintenance and specifications section for important information.
+Your vehicle is equipped with a tire pressure monitoring system; refer to Tire Pressure Monitoring System in the Maintenance and specifications section for important information.
 If the tire pressure monitor sensor becomes damaged, it will no longer function.